apache/tvm/docs/dev/index.rst

 The transformation passes we described so far are deterministic and rule-based.
 One design goal of the TVM stack is to support high-performance code optimizations for different hardware platforms.
 To do so, we will need to investigate as many optimizations choices as possible, including but not limited to, multi-dimensional tensor access, loop tiling behavior, special accelerator memory hierarchy, and threading.

 It is hard to define a heuristic to make all of the choices.
 Instead, we will take a search and learning-based approach.
 We first define a collection of actions we can take to transform a program.
 Example actions include loop transformations, inlining, vectorization.
 We call these actions **scheduling primitives**.
 The collection of scheduling primitives defines a search space of possible optimizations we can make to a program.
-The system will use then searches over different possible scheduling combinations to pick the best one.
+The system will use then searches over different possible scheduling sequence to pick the best scheduling combination.
 The search procedure is usually guided by a machine learning algorithm.

-We can record the best schedule sequence for an operator once the search is completed.
+We can record the best schedule sequence for an (possibly-fused) operator once the search is completed.
 The compiler can then just lookup the best schedule sequence and apply it to the program.
 Notably, this schedule application phase **exactly like** the rule-based transformations, enabling us to share the same interface convention with tradition passes.

 We use search based optimizations to handle the initial tir function generation problem.
 This part of the module is called AutoTVM(auto_scheduler).
 We expect to expand the learning-based transformations to more areas as we continue to develop the TVM stack.

 Target Translation
 ~~~~~~~~~~~~~~~~~~

 The target translation phase transforms an IRModule to the corresponding target executable format.
-For backends such as x86, ARM, we will use the LLVM IRBuilder to build in-memory LLVM IR.
+For backends such as x86 and ARM, we will use the LLVM IRBuilder to build in-memory LLVM IR.
 We can also generate source-level languages such as CUDA C and OpenCL.
 Finally, we support the direct translation of a Relay function (sub-graph) for external code generators.
-Importantly, the final code generation phase should be lightweight as possible with the vast majority of transformations and lowering performed before target translation.
+Importantly, the final code generation phase should be lightweight as possible with the vast majority of transformations
+and lowering performed before target translation.
 We also provide a Target structure to specify the compilation target.
-The transformations before the target translation phase can also be affected by the target — for example, a target's vector length would change the vectorization behavior.
+The transformations before the target translation phase can also be affected by the target — for example,
+a target's vector length would change the vectorization behavior.

 Runtime Execution
 ~~~~~~~~~~~~~~~~~